Beach Walking

 The Aquedoctan Stone Bridge over the Weirs Channel

 Below is a photo of the current stone bridge (built in 1932) over the Weirs channel, as viewed from Endicott Rock Park.
-From the pedestrian sidewalk, there are fine views of Weirs Bay, and the best viewing angle from Weirs Beach of the 4 peaks of the Sandwich mountain range – Mt.
-Paugus, Mt.
+From the pedestrian sidewalk that crosses the bridge on its north-facing side, there are fine views of Weirs Bay, and the best viewing angle from Weirs Beach of 6 of the 9 peaks of the Sandwich mountain range – Sandwich Dome, Mt.
+Tripyramid, Mt.
+Whiteface, Mt.
 Passaconaway, Mt.
-Whiteface, and Sandwich Mountain (r to l).
+Paugus, and Mt.
+Chocorua (from l to r).
 For an absolutely spectacular panoramic view of the Weirs Bay, annotated with the names of all the individual peaks, click here.
 (Panorama courtesy of DCR)

 History of the Weirs Channel Bridge